vohi/minicoin/README.md

 ## Windows

-A guest is identified as running Windows when either the name of the machine, or the name of the box includes the string "windows".
+A guest is identified as running Windows when either the name of the machine, or the name of the box includes the string "windows", or when the "os" attribute is set to "windows".

 Windows machines support WinRM and ssh, but only WinRM works reliably for provisioning.
 To be able to talk WinRM via Vagrant, install the ruby gem